Call Today! Free Immediate Response (818) 781-1570

 Police Misconduct

-The onus is on your criminal defense attorney to demonstrate to the court, through the Pitchess motion process (see our page on Pitchess motions here), that an officer's past disciplinary and personnel records are relevant.
+Your criminal defense attorney must demonstrate to the court, through the Pitchess motion process (see our page on Pitchess motions), that an officer's past disciplinary and personnel records are relevant.

-The California Supreme Court is expected to hear a case in the near future involving Los Angeles County Sheriff Jim McDonnell's attempt to disclose a list of problematic officers to State prosecutors.
+The California Supreme Court is set to hear a case involving Los Angeles County Sheriff Jim McDonnell's attempt to disclose a list of problematic officers to State prosecutors.
+This case is significant as it could potentially change the current privacy regime and increase police accountability, a development worth noting.
+The outcome of this case could significantly impact the transparency and fairness of the criminal justice system in California.

 The police officers' union has vigorously opposed this proposal on the grounds that it violates their members' right to privacy in their personnel records.
 At the appellate court level, Sheriff McDonnell was forbidden from disclosing the list of serious disciplinary issues based on California's very protective privacy regime.